tguyenn/digital-synthesizer/README.md

 - 4 layers would be overkill for this project since board density wasn't crazy.
 This was also a school project, so we didn't need to worry about EMC regulations (RIP ground plane) and had to worry more about the budget.

 #### What happened for your speaker output circuit?
 - At the last minute (literally like an hour before designs were due) we realized our original amp design could potentially not work (slipped through team and TA design review), so we slapped on a backup circuit (simple voltage buffer) on the other side.
-The particular issue was our questionable adaptation of a (free!) differential amplifier for a single ended application
+The particular issue was our questionable adaptation of a (free!) differential amplifier for a single ended application.

 ##  4. <a name='MechanicalDesign'></a>Mechanical Design